 - ef - a tale of memories: Chihiro's memory only lasts for around 12 hours, so every night before she goes to bed she writes in a diary what she did that day, and every day when she wakes up she reads all the diary entries she's written to remind herself of her life.

 - In Eddie Izzard's stand-up routines, he would sometimes mime writing on a tablet when a joke fell flat, muttering, "Don't link those two things again..."

 - Bella of the Alternate Universe Fic Luminosity does this all the time.
 She would like to do it more, but before she meets vampires she doesn't just due to the practical fact that there's only so much time in the day, and after she meets vampires with ESP abilities she had to go to great lengths to keep her written thoughts private.
 This is one of her reasons for wanting to be a vampire: perfect memory.

 - The Magic of Torchwood a Harry Potter/Torchwood crossover does this twice, first Future Jack sending the team a video message and Gwen when she gets rid of Adam.
 Again.

-- In Came Out of the Darkness a note Fred left to himself broke a memory block on George and himself.
-(George was affected as well because as magical twins they had a soul bond.)
+- In Came Out of the Darkness a note Fred left to himself breaks a memory block on George and himself.
+(George was affected as well because as magical twins they have a soul bond.)

 - The main character from the original Total Recall (1990) used two video messages.
 These set up some of the best lines and scenes in the movie.
 Turns out that he came up with the plan and is manipulating himself with the clues he left behind to function as the perfect mole.
 It's not every day you Mind Screw yourself on purpose.